Help your children write better and give them life skills.

 Fun activities include word games and crossword puzzles.

-Every time he comes up with a word from the game, ask him to write it on a piece of paper.
+Whenever he comes up with a word from the game, ask him to write it on paper.

 It’s popularly known as the ‘write the word’ challenge, and little ones like it.